arielherself/espresso/README.raw.md

 ## America revs up its industrial policy

-The CHIPS and Science Act, a bill aimed at building up America’s technological muscle, bringing chip manufacturing back to the country and countering China, has had a torturous path.
+The CHIPS and Science Act, a bill aimed at building up America’s technological muscle, bringing chip manufacturing back to the country and countering China, has had a tortuous path.
 A version was first proposed in 2020.
 But this week, it finally sailed through votes in the Senate and the House.
 On Friday President Joe Biden is expected to sign it into law.

 [The bill](https://www.economist.com/business/2022/07/10/after-a-turbocharged-boom-are-chipmakers-in-for-a-supersize-bust) allocates about $52bn to the semiconductor industry, providing subsidies to manufacture chips in America.
 A separate $200bn will go towards scientific research, particularly in cutting-edge fields such as artificial intelligence and advanced manufacturing.